wpilibsuite/allwpilib/GeneratedFiles.md

 WPILib extensively uses [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming#Code_generation) to maintain code that would otherwise be tedious and error-prone to maintain.
 We use [Jinja](https://jinja.palletsprojects.com), a templating engine with a Python API, alongside JSON files that contain data to generate code.
 This document explains how to maintain these generated files and create new ones.

 ## File hierarchy
-There's a certain file hierarchy to generated files.
 The Python script used to generate a subproject's files will always be located in the subproject's directory, e.g. wpilibc.
 It will always be called `generate_<thing>.py` where `<thing>` is the name for what you're generating.

 The templates will be located under `subproject/src/generate/main`, and generated files will be located under `subproject/src/generated/main`.